-Auxiliary firefighter recruitment is now closed.
+Auxiliary firefighter recruitment is on now!

 Auxiliary firefighters are integral members of the Campbell River Fire and Rescue Service working along side full-time or volunteer firefighters in the provision of fire and rescue services to the City of Campbell River.